There are two ways to gain actionable insights based on payment data:

 Using data from webhooks

-If you want to combine data from more than one sales channel, we recommend using Standard Notification webhooks for all channels.
-Standard Notifications have the same format and are delivered in the same way across channels.
-This makes it easier to set up your integration for consuming data.
+To combine data from multiple sales channels, we recommend using Standard notification webhooks for all channels.
+Standard notifications are generated on our platform.
+They have the same format and are delivered in the same way across channels.
+This makes it easier to set up your integration for collecting data.

 Using data from Terminal API responses